 Looking to avoid the tourist traps in Amsterdam and experience the city like an insider?
 Find the roads less travelled with our local’s guide to Amsterdam.

 Whether you’re still staying in a hotel or you’ve settled into a short-stay apartment, you’ve been in Amsterdam long enough to have checked-off all the mainstream must-sees, like wandering around the Big Three art museums, roaming the Red Light District and stuffing your face with stroopwafels.
 Perhaps you’ve treated yourself to a meal at one of Amsterdam’s better-known restaurants?
 You’ve certainly ventured into a bruin café or two.
 Yet, somehow, you’re not mixing with the locals, and it’s time to change that.

-World Fashion Apartments, which offers furnished properties in many of the most attractive areas of the city, shares their insider’s tips for getting out of your expat comfort zone and tracking down the real Amsterdam.
+Element Amsterdam Hotel, which offers studio and one bedroom furnished suites in south of the city, shares their insider tips for getting out of your expat comfort zone and tracking down the real Amsterdam.

 Grab a beer with the natives in Amsterdam